it4biz/pentaho-ce-audit/README.md

 What is Pentaho CE Audit Plugin?

-It is an open source project that helps Pentaho BI users to visualize stats like: who is accessing the bi server?
+It is an open source project that helps Pentaho BI Admin users to visualize stats like: who is accessing the bi server?
 What is the file with more access and a lot of others infos about the use of the BI Portal.

 ### Read More